bediger4000/programmers-calculator/README.md

 5. bitwise AND:     &
 6. bitwise XOR:     ^
 7. bitwise OR:      |

 Most binding

-Parentheses group factors "tighter" than operator precedence.
+Parentheses group expressions "tighter" than operator precedence.

 This directory has a grammar taken from the K&R 2nd ed ANSI-C grammar.
 It recognizes several unary operators, and does operator precedence